 As you can imagine, for someone who never really saw the point in existence, death was often on my mind.
 I was never scared of it.
 It was never about hell or heaven; it was never a mysterious place to me.
 I was always sure it’s exactly like before I was born: nothingness.
 No god tripping on its ego, no punishment for all the wrong reasons, no floating around in complete consciousness.
 Nothing.

 And I never really saw the point in existence, because what I thought to be existence was just a meaningless walk around the Sun, driven only by inertia.
 On repeat.
 This scared me, the idea of living an empty, indigo non-life.
-I guess I lived my life in fear of not actually living it.
-But I took the liberty of making it my own.
+I guess I lived my life in fear of not actually living it, but I made sure to make it my own.

 So, hypothetically speaking, if death were no longer hypothetical and I were to suddenly disappear, I know exactly what I don’t want.
 I don’t care where my ashes land, as long as my body serves science before; I don’t care about useless scenes from people who thought they knew me.
 I don’t belong to any judgmental cultures nor do I bow to religions whose faith contradicts my values, so I don’t want cut flowers on a blessed grave.